pass-culture/pass-culture-app-native/doc/deployment/deployment.md

   Once, it is all green, you can merge it.
   CircleCI will detect the merge on `staging`branch and launch the lanes `deploy-ios-staging` & `deploy-android-staging` (see `.circleci/config.yml` file)

+### Deploy CodePush

+Pre-requisites:

+- The bug fix code is on `master` branch
+- The PO validated the behaviour on testing env

+- `git checkout staging` (last commit should be the upgrade to X.X.X: version currently in staging env)
+- `git checkout -b hotfix/vX.X.X`
+- cherry-pick all fix commits that you previously merge on master and that has been validated by the PO
+- create a pull request on `staging` branch
+- wait for the CI to be green
+- merge
+- in a terminal: `git checkout staging`
+- deploy:

+  /!\ DO NOT DEPLOY CODEPUSH IOS & ANDROID SIMULTANEOUSLY

+  1. Android: `yarn trigger:staging:codepush:android`

+  2. When android finished only, IOS: `yarn trigger:staging:codepush:ios`

 ## Production: Deploy to App Store / Google Play Store

 ### Deploy hard